awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-enable-guard-detect.md

 **Description**

-The AWSConfigRemediation\-CreateGuardDutyDetector Automation document creates an Amazon GuardDuty \(GuardDuty\) detector in the AWS Region where you run the automation\.
+The AWSConfigRemediation\-CreateGuardDutyDetector runbook creates an Amazon GuardDuty \(GuardDuty\) detector in the AWS Region where you run the automation\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSConfigRemediation-CreateGuardDutyDetector)